Throat and acoustic paired speech dataset for deep learning-based speech enhancement: Technical Validation

 \subsection{Training results}

-Table \hyperref[table:2]{2} presents the metric scores for speech quality and content restoration across three baseline models:TSTNN, Demucs, and SE-conformer.
+Table \hyperref[table:2]{2} presents the metric scores for speech quality and content restoration across three baseline models: TSTNN, Demucs, and SE-conformer.
 Enhancing the throat microphone speech using these models significantly improved overall speech quality, with SE-conformer consistently demonstrating the best performance.
 Although TSTNN, a masking-based approach, showed competitive objective speech quality scores (PESQ, STOI) compared to the mapping-based Demucs, its speech content restoration quality (CER, WER) was notably lower.
-This finding suggests that masking-based approaches are less effective for accurately restoring linguistic content in the TMSE task.

-Figure \hyperref[fig:7]{7} visually supports this, comparing spectrogram samples of an acoustic microphone recording with the outputs from the SE-conformer and TSTNN models for a speech sample containing an initial voiceless sound /k/.
-The SE-conformer model accurately reproduced this part, making it clearly audible.
-In contrast, the TSTNN model failed to generate the high-frequency information for this voiceless sound accurately, resulting in a perceptibly different and incorrect sound.
-This difference is evident in the spectrograms: the SE-conformer output shows pronounced high-frequency components, while these components are weak in the TSTNN output.

-Figure \hyperref[fig:8]{8} further quantifies these differences by illustrating the average magnitude difference between the models' mel-spectrogram outputs and that of the original acoustic microphone signal.
-In the low-frequency region (below approximately 1.5 kHz), the TSTNN output exhibits a smaller magnitude difference compared to Demucs and is comparable to SE-conformer.
-However, the difference increases above 1.5 kHz compared to the outputs of the SE-conformer and Demucs.
-This indicates that TSTNN is less effective at generating high-frequency speech components.
-Such deficiencies in reproducing voiceless sounds and high-frequency components significantly impact CER and WER, as shown in Table \hyperref[table:2]{2}.
+These results suggest that mapping-based approaches more effectively restore linguistic content for TMSE, because they can generate missing high-frequency and voiceless components that masking-based methods cannot recover.